 WSSCC Executive Director

-The Water Supply and Sanitation Collaborative Council (WSSCC) is a global, multi-stakeholder membership and partnership organization that works with poor people, their organizations, governments, and small-scale entrepreneurs to improve sanitation and hygiene at scale.
-Founded in 1990, the Council maintains a membership of 3,600 water, sanitation and hygiene (WASH) professionals from 141 countries.
+The Water Supply and Sanitation Collaborative Council (WSSCC) is a global, multi-stakeholder membership and partnership organization that works with poor people, organizations, governments and local entrepreneurs to improve sanitation and hygiene at scale.

 WSSCC facilitates sector coordination at national, regional and global levels, and engages rights holders and duty bearers to adopt policy guidelines on menstrual hygiene and disability.

-The Council also supports national sanitation and hygiene improvement programmes through its Global Sanitation Fund, coordinates knowledge platforms, and advocates on behalf of the 2.3 billion people without access to improved sanitation.
+WSSCC also supports national sanitation and hygiene improvement programmes through its Global Sanitation Fund (GSF), coordinates knowledge platforms, and advocates on behalf of the 2.3 billion people without access to improved sanitation across the globe.

 Core to our mandate are equality and non-discrimination.
 WSSCC programmes and partnerships address gender inequality, disability and social exclusion in the WASH sector, and beyond.
 Specific attention goes to the needs of women and adolescent girls.